-In 1890, author William James published the book “The Principles of Psychology” and in it a chapter titled “Habit.”
+In 1890, author William James published the book “The Principles of Psychology” and in it, a chapter titled Habit.

 The book starts by describing creatures in nature and how they are a bundle of habits.
-Their daily behavior is cultivated by habits that was implanted at birth.
+Their daily behavior is cultivated by habits that were implanted at birth.
 He goes on to make other observations of nature and the plasticity of physical things.
 How things become immovable over time due to the shape that they are molded into.
 He talks of physics within the natural world.

 He builds up to this simple premise: things grow into the model in which it has been exercised.

 It is the philosophy of habit (the shape it has been molded) and it has great and unseen practical applications to human life:

 Habit is thus the enormous fly-wheel of society, its most precious conservative agent.
 It alone is what keeps all within the bounds of ordinance, and saves the children of fortune from the envious uprisings of the poor.
 It alone prevents the hardest and most repulsive walks of life from being deserted by those brought up to tread therein.
 It keeps the fisherman and the deck-hand at sea through the winter; it holds the miner in his darkness, and nails the countryman to his log cabin and his lonely farm through all the months of snow; it protects us from invasion by the natives of the desert and the frozen zone. – William James

 In the book, James goes to great lengths to prove that habits are an essential part of human existence.
 He talks about riderless cavalry horses lining up for battle at the sound of the bugle.
 How prisoners seek re-admittance after being granted freedom.
 How tigers emerging from their cages only to reenter after discovering it cannot exist without it.
 Trapped by its daily habits, the tiger is powerless to roam free.

 James spends time bridging the gap between you as a reader and his theories.
 He wants to ensure that you have fully bought into the power of habit before divulging the maxims for the daily application of habits.